GHC Contributors’ Workshop

 stmtTreeToStmts ..
 (StmtTreeApplicative ..)

-in rnStmt ..
-(BindStmt ..)
+monadFailOp in rnStmt ..
+(BindStmt ..) and

 rn_rec_stmt ..
 (BindStmt ..)

-in tcPatSynMatcher
+PatSyn in tcPatSynMatcher

-(from tcPatSynDecl
+(from tcPatSynDecl).

-tcMonadFailOp
+tcMonadFailOp in tcApplicativeStmts,

-pattern
+COMPLETE pattern

 information in the renamer, and before we have actually typechecked

-s in the typechecker.
+PatSyns in the typechecker.

 ⭲